 In today’s ever-changing college admissions landscape, it’s imperative for students and parents to stay informed about the latest standardized testing requirements.
 More and more colleges are reinstating requirements that a student submit an SAT or ACT score.
-Six of the eight Ivy League schools require SAT or ACT scores for students applying in the 2026-27 admissions cycle.
+Six of the eight Ivy League schools require SAT or ACT scores for students applying in the 2026-27 admissions cycle (it will be eight of eight next year when Princeton and Columbia reinstate scores).
 Other highly selective schools, including Stanford, MIT, and Johns Hopkins, along with the state university systems in Florida, Georgia, and Tennessee, require scores.

 Where to begin?
 We’re here to help!
 Read on for the latest SAT/ACT testing requirements for Fall 2027 admissions, and beyond.
 We’ve included links to the following schools’ admissions websites.
 Students should always check the testing requirements for each individual school when planning an SAT/ACT preparation timeline and creating a college list.